‘The Challenge: War Of The Worlds’ Star Leroy Garrett Calls Out MTV For Unfair Edit

 Several Challenge veterans have backed Leroy up, admitting this was a pattern for them with the network as well.
 Johnny “Bananas” Devenanzio, Cara Maria Sorbello, Amanda Garcia, Tori Hall, and Veronica Portilla all commented on Leroy’s posting saying they had all been there and supported their Challenge brother.

 Amanda even confirmed Leroy’s tweets saying she was shocked at the edit.
-According to the fellow veteran, MTV producers turned everything around and said the whole situation was “unbelievable.”
+According to the fellow veteran, MTV producers turned everything around and she said the whole situation was “unbelievable.”

 The Challenge: War of the Worlds airs every Wednesday night at 9 p.m.
 EST on MTV.